 Improving access to clean water

 Our position on access to water, sanitation and hygiene is clear: wherever we operate, access to drinking water in the community must have priority over the activities of the company.
 That means the basic human rights of local people and the needs of its ecosystem must be met before water can be used for agricultural and industrial use.
 We call this water 'stewardship' - that is, having a sensible, sensitive and ethical approach to the use of and access to water.

-To make sure our initiatives have the most positive impact, we involve local communities on potential changes to water in their area and audit every factory on the strength of these community relations every year.
+To make sure our initiatives have the most positive impact, we involve local communities in potential changes to water in their area and audit every factory on the strength of these community relations every year.
 Crucially, we also directly invest in facilities to improve access to water.
 We measure the potential performance of any proposed water schemes against strict criteria, including environmental impact, accessibility, quality and affordability.

 A coordinated, global approach to water

 Our approach to how our workers and their communities access water, and how our operations respect and support the human rights to water and sanitation, is governed by a set of guidelines created by Nestlé in 2016.
 These practical procedures help our factories and suppliers distinguish between low-risk, medium-risk and high-risk markets, based on the proportion of people in their communities lacking access to clean water.
 They also give guidance to factories on how to assess their impact and contribution to alleviating any problems.
-These rules ensure we uphold UN guidance on the issue.
+These rules help us uphold UN guidance on the issue.

 Involving local communities in our decisions

-For some years Nestlé has used a precise working methodology to help us identify who we should engage when we are considering new water, sanitation and hygiene schemes, whether they are planned for our operations, workers or their communities.
-This was updated in 2019 to ensure that people in communities that have the most difficulty in accessing clean water can play an active part in changes that can affect them.
+For some years Nestlé has used a precise working methodology to help us identify whom we should engage when we are considering new water, sanitation and hygiene schemes, whether they are planned for our operations, workers or their communities.
+This was updated in 2019 to help ensure that people in communities that have the most difficulty accessing clean water can play an active part in changes that can affect them.

 Some of our actions